UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-10-team03-instruction-to-post.md

 *Fig 8.
 Non-ideal performance experiment result.*

+In addtion to CNN-based architectures, we test VL-Score on ViT-based image encoders from CLIP.
 Table 2 shows detailed experiment result using different backbone and CAM threshold.
-ResNet101 performs better than ResNet50 and ViT in terms of ground truth localization accuracy 68.57%.
-When it comes to both classification and localization, Resnet50 performs best.
-ViT is not ideal at all because the method extracting activation map, which is QKV with PCA, is brute force.
-The activation map fails to identify the entire entity as interested object.
-Therefore, the predicted bounding box is sparse and small, which causes the box_iou to be smaller than 0.5 and localization accuracy to be low.
+While the performaces of Resnet50 and Resnet101 are comparable, the results from ViT are significantly lower.
+The main reason that accounts for this phenomenon is the features map we extracted fails to identify the substructures of the interested object.
+Each feature map often highlights large connected regions that include multiple objects of interest, or scattered small regions.
+This leads to two issues: 1) each feature map does not capture the semantic structure of a single object, and therefore cannot reflect the contribution of this feature map in predicting the object of interest accurately; 2) when the feature maps are aggregated, scattered small regions that does not belong to the interested object class are also highlighted, since they often cooccur with the object of interest.

 | Method                         | CAM threshold | box_iou | GT-known Loc | Top-1 Loc | Top-5 Loc |
 |--------------------------------|---------------|---------|--------------|-----------|-----------|